 top of page

-Heart disease and stroke cause 1 in 3 deaths among women each year – more than all cancers combined.
+Go Red for Women is dedicated to protecting women from heart disease and stroke, which together cause 1 in 3 deaths among women each year—more than all cancers combined.

 Violence against women and girls occurs in many different forms—physical, emotional, psychological, sexual, financial, and even through technology.